oicr-gsi/nabu/README.md

 ## Enabling Authentication

-Once the database migrations have been applied, a default authentication API key will need to added in order to access any endpoints which require authentication
+Once the database migrations have been applied, a default authentication API key will need to be generated in order to access any endpoints which require authentication.
+This can be done by access the `/token` endpoint.

-    $ sudo -u postgres psql
-    $ INSERT INTO token (auth_token, username) VALUES ('{TOKEN}', '{USER}');
+__IMPORTANT__: Once the first API key is generated ensure you record the value.
+You will need it in order to access secure endpoints or generate another token.

 ## Setting up the SQLite database ([File Provenance Report](https://github.com/oicr-gsi/provenance))
 Nabu uses a SQLite database to store certain fields from the File Provenance Report.
 This SQLite database should be created in a directory outside of the Nabu directory.